 Persistent Depressive Disorder

-Bipolar disorder, also known as manic depression, is a condition in which depressive symptoms alternate with manic or hypomanic symptoms.
+Bipolar disorder, also known as manic depression or bipolar depression, is a condition in which depressive symptoms alternate with manic or hypomanic symptoms.
 During the depressive phases, you may have any of the general depression symptoms.
-While you’re in the manic phase, you might have symptoms like rapid speech, grandiose ideas, elevated mood, and others.
+While you’re in the manic phase, you might have other symptoms like rapid speech, grandiose ideas, elevated mood, and others.
 Hypomania is similar to mania, but it’s less extreme.
 If you have bipolar disorder, you may also have times when you are neither depressed nor manic or hypomanic.

 Seasonal Affective Disorder (SAD)